ngocusth/hicstuff/README.md

 hicstuff pipeline -t 8 -a minimap2 -e DpnII -o out/ -g genome.fa reads_for.fq reads_rev.fq
 ```

 The pipeline can also be run from python, using the `hicstuff.pipeline` submodule.
 For example, this would run the pipeline with bowtie2 (default) using iterative alignment and keep all intermediate files.
+For more examples using the API, see the [API demo](https://hicstuff.readthedocs.io/en/latest/notebooks/demo_api.html)

 ```python
 from hicstuff import pipeline as hpi